xelantro/GPMenu/README.md

 # GPMenu
-A GP themed main menu with sceenshots from our missions and selectable music!
+A GP themed main menu with screenshots from our missions and selectable music!

 https://steamcommunity.com/sharedfiles/filedetails/?id=2458277405